AllenSWDB/allenswdb.github.io/databook/physiology/ophys/BCI/BCI-overview.md

 changing their activity as much as the CN.

-In addition to neural and behavioral measurements, targeted 2P single-cell photostimulation was performed before and after the task to assess fucntional connectivity and its changes with learning.
+In addition to neural and behavioral measurements, targeted 2P single-cell photostimulation was performed before and after the task to assess functional connectivity and its changes with learning.

 **Background**